Multidimensional Model of Change (the MMC) is a meta-theoretical framework for structuring psychotherapy.

 The Self and the Others – axis 2

-Secondly, the content of our conceptualized Selves (called sometimes “psychological identity”) is a product of socialization.
+Furthermore, the content of our conceptualized Selves (called sometimes “psychological identity”) is a product of socialization.
 Human beings respond not only to events (stimuli) but also to own responses.
-We are simply aware of what we are doing, but this awareness in itself is not enough to build conceptualized Selves.
-It’s the social environment that provides us with verbally mediated clues, categories and rules for naming, categorizing, interpreting and evaluating our own behaviors, feelings, thoughts and our bodies.
-In other words, we look at ourselves through the eyes of others, and our self-related narratives are mediated by our socio-verbal environment, called the culture.
+We are simply aware of what we are doing and the social environment provides us with clues, categories and rules for naming, categorizing, interpreting and evaluating our own behaviors, feelings, thoughts and our bodies.
+In other words, we look at ourselves through the eyes of others, and our self-related narratives are mediated by our socio-cultural environment.

-As I stated earlier, there are many models and theories of the Self, but there seems to be an unspoken consensus across a broad range of them: our relation to ourselves and our relations to others are two sides of the same coin.
-They are interconnected.
-That’s why in the Multidimensional Model of Change Dimensions B and C form the same axis, which has important clinical implications.
-You will read more about that in my future article on Emotional Safeness Therapy or in the EST manual (under preparation).
+Although there are many models and theories of the Self, here seems to be a consensus across a broad range of them: our relation to ourselves and our relations to others are two sides of the same coin.
+That’s why in the Multidimensional Model of Change the Dimensions B and C form the same axis.

 CLINICAL APPLICATIONS OF THE MULTIDIMENSIONAL MODEL OF CHANGE